Tips For Libre Travelers

 Most people travel via these three routes from the airport:

-- Cab.
-Cabs are located all over the city: at the airport and major subway stations.
+- CCabs are located all over the city: at the airport and major subway stations.

-- The Blue Line is a train; the Silver Line is an expedited bus.
+- The Blue Line is a train, with a shuttly bus from Logan Airport to the Airport MBTA stop; the Silver Line is an expedited bus.
 The MBTA website provides a very helpful page on how to navigate via the Silver Line and Blue Line from the airport.

 Commuting from the Suburbs